Updated: June 25, 2018

 New biotech traits require a rigorous approval process to ensure product safety and security.
 However, global regulatory delays and asynchronous approvals cost time and money.
 With the use and number of biotech crops on the rise, global regulatory systems will see many more requests for new biotech product reviews.

 U.S. soybean farmers benefit from accessing this technology quickly.
 New biotech traits enable farmers to produce U.S. soy sustainably to meet end-user demands.
 Accurate, transparent and efficient biotech trait approvals enhance U.S. soy’s global competitive advantage.

 Why the Checkoff Cares

 Timely biotech approvals enable U.S. soybean farmers to plant new varieties to continuously improve the quality and sustainability of the U.S. soy crop.
-The U.S. is the No. 1 producer of soy globally, and increased acceptance of biotechnology and timely approvals allow U.S. soy to maintain its competitive edge.
+The U.S. is one of the leading producers of soy globally, and increased acceptance of biotechnology and timely approvals allow U.S. soy to maintain its competitive edge.

 - Biotechnology improves soybean seeds available to farmers, providing them with new ways to combat weeds, insects and other agronomic challenges so they can produce the food, feed and fuel end users demand.